AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-profiles.md

 >[!IMPORTANT]
 >
-> For folder-level configurations to take effect, users would need to select the profile under their User Preferences in the Web Editor.
+> For folder-level configurations to take effect, users would need to select the profile under their User Preferences in the Editor.

 **Rootmap**